Core

 \[\begin{aligned} \boldsymbol{q}^{(\tau_1)}(\boldsymbol{Z}) &= \boldsymbol{v}^{(\tau_1)}(\boldsymbol{Z}),\\ \boldsymbol{q}^{(\tau_t)}(\boldsymbol{Z}) &= \boldsymbol{v}^{(\tau_1)}(\boldsymbol{Z}) + \sum_{j=2}^t g(\boldsymbol{v}^{(\tau_j)}(\boldsymbol{Z})), \quad t = 2, \dots, T, \end{aligned}\]

-where $\boldsymbol{q}^{(\tau)}(\boldsymbol{Z})$ denotes the vector of $\tau$-quantiles for parameters $\boldsymbol{\theta} \equiv (\theta_1, \dots, \theta_p)'$, and $\boldsymbol{v}^{(\tau_t)}(\cdot)$, $t = 1, \dots, T$, are unconstrained neural networks that transform data into $p$-dimensional vectors, and $g(\cdot)$ is a non-negative function (e.g., exponential or softplus) applied elementwise to its arguments.
-If g=nothing
+where $\boldsymbol{q}^{(\tau)}(\boldsymbol{Z})$ denotes the vector of $\tau$-quantiles for parameters $\boldsymbol{\theta} \equiv (\theta_1, \dots, \theta_d)'$; $\boldsymbol{v}^{(\tau_t)}(\cdot)$, $t = 1, \dots, T$, are neural networks that map from the sample space to $\mathbb{R}^d$; and $g(\cdot)$ is a monotonically increasing function (e.g., exponential or softplus) applied elementwise to its arguments.
+If g = nothing

-, the quantiles are estimated independently through the representation,
+, the quantiles are estimated independently through the representation

 \[\boldsymbol{q}^{(\tau_t)}(\boldsymbol{Z}) = \boldsymbol{v}^{(\tau_t)}(\boldsymbol{Z}), \quad t = 1, \dots, T.\]

-The return value is a matrix with $(p - \text{dim}(\boldsymbol{\theta}_{-i})) \times T$ rows, where the first set of $T$ rows corresponds to the estimated quantiles for the first parameter, the second set of $T$ rows corresponds to the estimated quantiles for the second parameter, and so on.
+The return value is a matrix with $\{d - \text{dim}(\boldsymbol{\theta}_{-i})\} \times T$ rows, where the first $T$ rows correspond to the estimated quantiles for the first parameter, the second $T$ rows corresponds to the estimated quantiles for the second parameter, and so on.

 Examples